julienlargetpiet/minos_cipher/README.md

 ## 2 Letters by 2 Letters

-A bit slower (2 milliseconds for the example), but each letter has 1 / 9908 chances to be discovered.
+A bit slower (2 milliseconds for the example), but the 2 letters have 1 / 19816 chances to be discovered.

 ```
 unsigned int step = 2;